 - Be highly relevant to open source database users.

 - Content should be your own work.

-- If it is licensed elsewhere, then reproduction must be admissible under the license.
-Original content is best.
+- If not, then reproduction must be allowed under the original license.

-- Please don’t draw direct comparisons with a competitor, we can’t verify them.
+- Do not draw direct comparisons with a competitor, as Percona cannot verify them.

 - Be transparent in distinguishing free vs. paid features.